Docs

 // apiKey: '###'

-// if you are authenticating with username/password
+// if you are authenticating with a username/password combo

 // https://www.searchkit.co/docs/guides/setup-elasticsearch#connecting-with-usernamepassword